xibodevelopment/backupwordpress/readme.txt

 The BackUpWordPress plugin is hosted github, if you want to help out with development or testing then head over to https://github.com/humanmade/backupwordpress/.

-We'd also love help translating the plugin into more languages, if you can help then please contact support@humanmade.co.uk or send us a pull request.
+We'd also love help translating the plugin into more languages, if you can help then please contact support@hmn.md or send us a pull request.

 == Installation ==